Men's national boxing from Sep 15; allowing head guards under consideration | Sports-Games

 The AIBA research had concluded that head guards can increase the risk of blows to the head because the padding around the eyes limits the boxer's vision.
 On the flip-side, the absence of head guards has contributed to an increased rate of cuts.

-To this, the AIBA study had stated that ''as boxers become more experienced and acclimated'' to boxing without head guards and coaches change their style in view of the new rule, the rate of cuts will be reduced to previous historic levels.
+To this, the AIBA study had stated that ''as boxers become more experienced and acclimated'' to boxing without head guards and coaches change their style because of the new rule, the rate of cuts will be reduced to previous historic levels.

 The head guards were made mandatory in 1984 by AIBA before being dumped in 2013.